Stine Kufaas: 2010

 She started the 2010 indoor season with a few mediocre competitions before leaping to 1.92 metres on 6 February in Eskilstuna.
 Two weeks later she won the 2010 Norwegian Indoor Championships in a new championship record (counted since 2004) of 1.87 metres.
 At the 2010 World Indoor Championships she managed 1.89 metres, but it was not enough to reach the final.
 In the outdoor season she jumped a personal best at a national competition at Lillehammer and qualified for the European Championships in Barcelona.
 Later she became again national champion in Stavanger (1.89m).

 2011

 Kufaas was less successful in the 2011 season which was hampered by neck problems.
 At the European Indoor Championships in Paris she jumped to 12th place with 1,89 m.
 In the outdoor season her best performance was 1,88 m achieved during a high jump meeting in Sollentuna, Sweden.
-She could not defend her inndoor or outdoor national championships from 2010 and became second behind Tonje Angelsen in both events.
+She could not defend her indoor or outdoor national championships from 2010 and became second behind Tonje Angelsen in both events.
 Kufaas graduated from the Norwegian Police University College in 2011.